This is the first of an evolving range of Fan Coil Controllers,

 Note the override mode will automatically terminate and return to Automatic when the required state for Occupancy matched the Overriden state.
 For example if the Fan coil is off becuase the window contact is not made, it can be Overriden ON and it will stay in Override until the normal Occupancy tests result in an on condition i.e. the window contact is fixed or the input mode INMD is changed.

-This option allows the Fan Coil outputs to be manually set for balancing or general testing.
-This uses switch 5 to select manual or hand mode and the value of MANL to set the output levels.
+testing.
+This uses switch 5 to select manual or hand mode and the value of MANL

 The syntax